santoshkrsah/Santosh-Portfolio/README.md

 ### 🏁 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is fully open-source and distributed under the [MIT License](LICENSE).

-Feel free to fork, use, and build upon it ⭐
+You’re welcome to fork, use, modify, and build upon it freely ⭐

 ---

-> *“Showcasing my work and passion through technology 💻”*
+> *“Bringing my ideas to life and showcasing my passion through meaningful technology. 💻”*